xrettle/WFGY/ProblemMap/Atlas/Fixes/official/demos/demo-f7-container-fidelity/README.md

 ### Wrong cut

-- “the model mainly failed because its reasoning path was weak”
+“The model mainly failed because its reasoning path was weak.”

 ### Better cut

-- “the model was asked to reason inside a container that did not preserve the structure well enough”
+“The model was asked to reason inside a container that did not preserve the structure well enough.”

 That distinction matters because the first repair move changes immediately.